How can the event of the sun standing still for a day in Joshua 10:12-14 be explained scientifically/theologically?

 What happened?
 As one would expect, there are a number of views that have been proposed to explain how this event occurred.

 This view is rejected for two reasons.
 First, there is a better explanation which will be presented later.
-The second reason this view is rejected is that such a view has a low view of the Bible, which God wrote by His Holy Spirit.
-It is a low view of what was actually recorded because God does not lie.
+The second reason for rejecting this view is that such a view has a low view of the Bible, since God wrote it by His Holy Spirit.
+It is a low view since God does not lie.
 Since He wrote the Bible, the words are true.

 . . .
 God is not a man, that He should lie . . .
 Numbers 23:19 (NASB)